ENGN2912B-2018/DV-C/README.md

 ## Software Architectural Design (as appropriate)
 ### - Required External Libraries
+This project uses Qt, Glew 1.10 and glm and openGL libraries as well as the standard library.
+The glew library is already included in the source code repository.
 ### - Functional Block Diagrams
 ### - Data Flow Diagrams
 ### - UML Diagrams showing Object Definition/Inheritance